laminas/laminas-skeleton-installer/README.md

-**Please note:** this repository is a helper to the [laminas-mvc-skeleton](https://github.com/laminas/laminas-mvc-skeleton) repository and is not inteneded to be used on its own.
+**Please note:** this repository is a helper to the [laminas-mvc-skeleton](https://github.com/laminas/laminas-mvc-skeleton) repository and is not intended to be used on its own.

 - File issues at https://github.com/laminas/laminas-skeleton-installer/issues
 - Documentation is at https://docs.laminas.dev/laminas-skeleton-installer/